Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 Best ebike insurance

-Choosing an ebike policy largely boils down to the practical considerations of ebike ownership and how easily a policy will work with these.
+Choosing an ebike insurance policy largely boils down to the practical considerations of ebike ownership and how easily a policy will work with these.

-Some insurers, such as Sundays and PedalSure, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
+Some insurers, like Sundays and PedalSure, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
 For example, Sundays requires that any bike “must not be visible to the General Passing Public and or visible from outside the building”.

 If you are in any doubt about whether the location where you plan to store your bike is covered, just ask.